-Common causes of fire in equipment are:
+Common causes of fire in equipment and machinery are:

-- allowing ventilation points to become clogged or blocked, causing overheating; - inadequate cleaning of heat-shrink packaging equipment; - allowing excessive deposits to build up in fume and dust extraction equipment and associated ducting in catering environments; - loose drive belts or lack of lubrication leading to increased friction; - disabling or interfering with automatic or manual safety features and cut-outs; - leaking valves, glands or joints allowing oils and other flammable liquids to contaminate adjacent floors or goods; and - misuse or lack of maintenance of cooking equipment and appliances.
+- allowing ventilation points to become clogged or blocked, causing overheating; - allowing extraction equipment in catering environments to build up excessive grease deposits; - loose drive belts or lack of lubrication leading to increased friction; - disabling or interfering with automatic or manual safety features and cut-outs; - leaking valves, glands or joints allowing oils and other flammable liquids to contaminate adjacent floors or goods; and - misuse or lack of maintenance of cooking equipment and appliances.

-All machinery, equipment and plant should be properly maintained by a competent person.
-Appropriate signs and instructions on safe use may be necessary.
+All machinery, equipment and plant should be suitable for its application, be installed (and protected) in accordance with both the manufacturer's instructions and the appropriate standard, and be properly maintained by a competent person.
+Appropriate signs and instructions on safe use of the equipment may be necessary.